LNITek/Extra-Functions/ExtraFunctions.ExDatabase/README.md

-# Extra Functions
+# Extra Functions Database

 [![NuGet](https://img.shields.io/nuget/v/ExtraFunctions.svg)](https://www.nuget.org/packages/ExtraFunctions/) ![Nuget](https://img.shields.io/nuget/dt/ExtraFunctions)

 ## Welcome To Extra Functions
 Extra Functions Is As You Guessed It, Full Of Extra Thing To Help Improve Or Simplify Your Coding Experience.
 <br/>
-Extra Functions Is A Fairly Large Library But Has A Lot Packed Into It.
-Ranging From Input Prompts To Custom Components.
+Extra Functions Database Is An Unserversal Database Manager That Helps Manage And Controll Your Database.
 <br/>

 Check The `Content Table` Down Below Or Look At The [Documentasion](https://github.com/LNITek/Extra-Functions/wiki) To See How These Bells and Whistles Work.